8 Ways To Wean Your Baby Off Thumb Sucking

 Image: Shutterstock

 Try to divert your baby’s attention every time you see him/her sucking the thumb.
 Give them a stress ball if you think they are sucking their thumb when they are nervous.
-If the toddler has been sucking his/her thumb when bored, make the child draw, paint, or play with toys instead.
+If the toddler has been thumb sucking when bored, make them draw, paint, or play with toys as a distraction.

 8. Be Patient